AngelOnFira/micro-jam-engine/README.md

 ## License

-<TODO> is free, open source and permissively licensed!
-Except where noted (below
-and/or in individual files), all code in this repository is dual-licensed under
+Micro Jam Engine is free, open source and permissively licensed!
+Except where noted (below and/or in individual files), all code in this repository is dual-licensed under
 either: